 Basic and diluted net loss per share attributable to common stockholders is presented in conformity with the two-class method required for participating securities.
 Class A and B common shares have identical liquidation and distribution rights.
-Prior to the automatic conversion of all shares of redeemable convertible Class A-1 common stock into Class A common stock upon the completion of the IPO, the shares of redeemable convertible Class A-1 common stock had a liquidation preference, but were legal form common stock and participated in losses equally with all common stockholders.
+Prior to the automatic conversion of all shares of redeemable convertible Class A-1 common stock into Class A common stock upon the completion of the IPO, the shares of redeemable convertible Class A-1 common stock and participated in losses equally with all common stockholders.